Police officers' slaying raises pressure on New York mayor

 A sentencing document in Cobb County, Georgia, where he pleaded guilty to weapons charges in 2011 showed that when asked if he had ever been a patient in a mental hospital or been under the care of a psychologist or psychiatrist, Brinsley said, "Yes," but there were no details of his mental problems.
 He said he had gone as far as 10th grade in school.

-He was arrested a total of 19 times, Boyce said.
+He was arrested a total of 19 times, said Robert Boyce, chief of detectives for the New York Police Department.
 Members of Brinsley's family told NYPD investigators that he had attempted suicide in the past and that his mother believed he had undiagnosed mental health issues, Boyce said.

 "His mother expressed fear of him and hadn't seen him in a month," Boyce told reporters.